|Star Trek: The Next Generation - U.S.S. Enterprise (NCC-1701-D)|

 Find out everything you didn't know about the most famous spaceship in the universe.
 While the Enterprise for Star Trek: The Original Series is iconic, the reality is that most people grew up watching the Next Generation.
 It's the ship that everyone knows and everyone loves, but here are some fast facts about the U.S.S.
 Enterprise NCC-1701-D you may not know.

 This was originally supposed to be a review of Star Trek: The Official Starships Collection which was sent to us by Eagle Moss Collections and was released in the U.S. last week.
 It's a beautiful series and comes with wonderful models that display perfectly.
 There's a fascinating article on the concept design of the Enterprise and many other well-written articles.
 Unfortunately, I discovered the articles have a small number of incorrect facts like saying there were two four-foot physical models of the Enterprise.
-Even the awesome die-cast model is the wrong color, looking tan instead of grey or blue-grey.
+Even the awesome die-cast model is the wrong color, looking tan instead of gray or blue-gray.
 While I can recommend it for the casual fan, for nitpickers, it's lacking.
 You can learn more about the collection by going to http://www.startrek-starships.com.

 Here are some things I learned from the book and other sources.